Today, I’m featuring N.T. Wright on the blog.

 All jesting aside, Wright and I spent several hours talking about various and sundry topics of mutual interest.
 During the event, we shared a boat ride that lasted one hour each way.
 We sat together on both legs of the trip and filled our time schmoozing about the New Testament and theology.

 In getting to know Tom (N.T.)
-Wright, and in reading much of his work, he has become my favorite contemporary New Testament scholar.
+Wright, and in reading much of his work, he has become one of my favorite contemporary New Testament scholars (just after Craig Keener).
 You can find many of my favorite titles by Bruce and Wright in my Best 100 Christian Books Ever Written and my Best 100 Academic Christian Books & Commentaries pages.